 Creator?
 Explorer?
 Facilitator?

-Come learn and play with us at ALC-NYC Summer 2017!
+Will you come learn and play with us at ALC-NYC Summer 2018?

 Do you want to facilitate?
 To support self-directed learners in both individualizing their educations and building a healthy community?
 Or are you interested in the intersection of Agile and alternative education?
 Or finding tools and practices to adapt for your own project?